Study in USA

 Universities inviting applications | Get expert guidance

+The average cost of studying MBA in Australia for Indian students is around AUD 40,000 to AUD 90,000 per year.
+Studying MBA in Australia is quite expensive for Indian students planning to study abroad.
 Australia is known for its high-quality education, diversified environment, and strong financial market.
 The cost of studying in Australia for an MBA depends on various factors such as the location of the university, ranking, infrastructure, quality of education and other factors.
-The cost of living in Australia 2024 is 283.2% higher than the cost of living in India, however, it is still less than other major countries such as USA, UK, and Canada.
+The cost of living in Australia 2025 is higher than the cost of living in India, however, it is still less than other major countries such as USA, UK, and Canada.
+International students can also look for affordable MBA colleges in Australia if they are looking for MBA programmes with lower tuition fees.
+Students can also apply for scholarships and grants provided by various universities, which can help them reduce the cost of doing MBA in Australia 2025.
+Read the complete article to learn about the cost of MBA in Australia, affordable MBA colleges, work opportunities and more.

 University | Fees (approximately) |